 top of page

-Joint Accounts & Estate Planning
+Estate Tax: Joint Accounts & Estate Planning

 When someone passes away, their estate may have to pay estate administration tax or "probate fees" depending on the value of their assets before death.
 This tax is charged on the total value of the deceased's estate, including all assets they owned at the time of death.